zaqturey/expns_tracker/README.md

 ## Commits History (newest on the top)

+>> Added 'IconButton' and 'FloatingActionButton'
+- main.dart >> New 'IconButton' has been added in the AppBar.
+- main.dart >> New 'FloatingActionButton' has been added in the Scaffold area.

 >> Refactoring - Bug Fix for 'onSubmitted' and used 'toStringAsFixed' to display data till 2 decimal places.
 - new_transaction.dart >> Refactored > Following has been fixed i.e.
 -- 1. For 'onSubmitted' to work, the corresponding function must be called and not just the function reference i.e.
 -- it should be 'onSubmitted: (_) => submitData()' and not 'onSubmitted: (_) => submitData'
 -- This is because, we are calling an anonymous function and inside that we must call the function and not reference.